Azure/azure-event-hubs-for-kafka/tutorials/connect/README.md

 3. Run `./bin/connect-distributed.sh /PATH/TO/connect-distributed.properties`.
 The Connect worker REST API is ready for interaction when you see `'INFO Finished starting connectors and tasks'`.

-Note: **Event Hubs supports topic auto-creation from Kafka clients!**  A quick check of the namespace on the Azure portal will reveal that the Connect worker's internal topics have been created automatically.
+Note: **Kafka Connect will use the AdminClient API to create topics with recommended configurations.**  A quick check of the namespace on the Azure portal will reveal that the Connect worker's internal topics have been created automatically.

 ### Creating Connectors